Search

 These three perceptions (high cost, inefficiency, and inferior cooking experience) are often based on outdated information.
 For example, today’s electric heat pumps are more efficient than traditional electric resistance heaters, and electric induction stovetops often provide a better cooking experience than older radiant electric versions.
 Although large-scale structural, policy, and programmatic solutions are needed to reduce the costs of electricity and high-end efficient electrification measures, attempts to correct misperceptions about electrification could benefit from the use of behavior-based strategies.
 For example, creating stronger marketing campaigns that highlight the cooking and health benefits of induction stovetops (alongside other energy-saving benefits) and promoting gateway electrification technologies, such as electric lawn equipment, could help increase interest and adoption rates.

-Encourage Electrification through Gateway technologies
+Encourage Electrification through Gateway Technologies

 Behavior-based strategies could include direct-experience activities.
 Our survey found that residents who own gateway electrification technologies are more likely to choose to switch to electricity than those who do not.
 In this report, we focus on electric lawn equipment and solar technology as possible gateway technologies, but electric vehicle ownership may also be effective.
 Current programs that provide direct experience include induction-cooktop lending programs and hands-on heat pump training for contractors.
 Future research should investigate the potential of these and other types of gateway and experience-based (free trial) programs.